Disease Guide ·Obesity ·2026

 Obesity Coverage Basics

-Pet insurance does not cover obesity treatment, weight management programs, or prescription weight loss diets.
-These fall under preventive/wellness care.
-However, diseases caused by obesity — diabetes, arthritis, liver disease — are typically covered as separate illness claims if they develop after enrollment.
+Pet insurance excludes obesity treatment and prescription diets (preventive care).
+But obesity-caused diseases - diabetes, arthritis, liver disease - are typically covered if they develop after enrollment.

 Red flag · Pre-existing